metarhia/impress/README.md

 ## Installation and upgrade

   - Install to project folder (mostly for development): `npm install impress` and configure
-  - Install as a service for Linux: create directory `/impress` in `/` (file system root) and type: `npm install impress`
+  - Install as a service for Linux: create directory `/impress` and type: `npm install impress`
-  - Install using package.json and `npm install`: not recommended but you can do so if you know what you're doing
+  - Install using package.json and `npm install`: not recommended but if you know what you're doing...
-  - Installation scripts for empty server (from the scratch), you can prepare scripts based on examples below and run at a target server shell: `curl http://host/path/install.sh | sh` or `wget http://host/path/install.sh -O - | sh`
+  - Installation scripts for empty server (from the scratch)
     - For CentOS /deploy/centos.sh (tested on CentOS 6.5 64bit minimal)
     - For Ubuntu /deploy/ubuntu.sh (tested on Ubuntu 14.04 64bit minimal)
     - For Debian /deploy/debian.sh (tested for Debian 7.5 64bit minimal)

+You can prepare scripts based on examples above and run at a target server shell:
+`curl http://host/path/install.sh | sh` or `wget http://host/path/install.sh -O - | sh`

 To upgrade Impress version you can type 'npm update' in Impress folder, but if Impress installed as a service it is better to use service CLI, see commands below.
 If Impress Application Server is already installed in directory you want to install/update it using npm, /applications directory contains applications and /config contains configuration, you do not have to worry Impress will detect previous installation and will update just it's own libraries and dependencies.